-In my work with the Red Cross Red Crescent Climate Centre I get to translate information, data, knowledge, and stories in all kinds of ways: science to be understood by communities, policy to be more useful to the public, practitioner insights to be actionable by decision-makers.
-ArcGIS StoryMaps is a tool I’ve worked with a lot in recent years, alongside with incredible GIS specialist colleagues.
-It’s an accessible way to present multiple layers of information (not just maps!) and has the capacity to include art and stories in different ways.
+I work with Red Cross Red Crescent Climate Centre as a sort of artistic interpreter: translating data, knowledge, and experiences in all kinds of ways: transforming science to be understood by communities, policy to be more useful to the public, practitioner insights to be actionable by decision-makers, and many other configurations to communication+audience!
+ArcGIS StoryMaps is a tool I’ve worked with extensively in recent years, alongside incredible GIS specialist colleagues.
+The StoryMaps tool is an accessible way to present multiple layers of information (not just maps!) and has the capacity to include art and stories in different ways.

 The most exciting StoryMaps have been the ones where there’s been a space to connect with people living within the contexts presented in the maps (like members of Community Emergency Response Teams (CERTS) in Lebanon) and tell stories in more creative ways (like the fictional story in the Cabo Delgado map or the speculative fiction in a map for a Zambia project).